1:39pm, Ho Chi Minh City

 But waking up to that pitter-patter is something comforting indeed and I never knew how much I liked it until experiencing it again in Vietnam.

-I stayed up late last night listening to the latest JRE with David Choe, a person I know very little about considering his storied background, and yet I feel inspired by his vigorous distaste for the same-old same-old in art, and brutal honesty.
+I stayed up late listening to the latest JRE with David Choe, a person I know very little about considering his storied background, and yet I feel inspired by his vigorous distaste for the same-old same-old in art, and brutal honesty.

 It’s been an up and down ride.